Back to Archive

 The Results

-50M views in first 3 days (world record at the time).
+50M views in the first 3 days — a world record at the time.
 163M total views.
 Shared by 3.74M people in the first month.
-Named 'Most Viral Video of All Time' in 2013.
-Won Cannes Titanium Grand Prix.
+Named 'Most Viral Video of All Time' by multiple publications in 2013.
+Won the Cannes Titanium Grand Prix.
+Aired in 25 countries and 110 languages.

 Steal This Idea

-What social experiment could you run that produces genuine, emotional results related to your brand's core value?
-It has to be real — you can't stage the results.
-The realness is exactly why it works.
+What social experiment could you run that produces genuine, unscripted emotional results connected to your brand's core value?
+It must be real — staged results always read as staged.
+Design the experiment so the result is likely to be emotionally resonant, but don't control the outcome.
+The most powerful advertising is documentation of something true.

 Campaign Details